 Guidelines and objectives

 Doctoral education at SLU is regulated by Swedish law, and also by guidelines decided by the SLU Vice-Chancellor.
-Here you will find guidelines, degree outcomes, and forms.
+SLU guidelines, degree outcomes, and forms connected to doctoral education.

 Admission of a new doctoral student

-Information about announcement and admission of doctoral students.
+- Information about announcement and admission of doctoral students at SLU.
 All admissions, including those not advertised, must be preceded by the same application process.

 Introduction of new doctoral student

-Introduction of new doctoral students (recommendations to the departments).
+- Introduction of new doctoral students at SLU (recommendations to the departments).

 - Doctoral student courses